The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Introduction

-The primal problem \eqref{eq:EOTPrimal} admits a dual formulation which is extremely useful, both from an analytical and computational perspective.
-The dual formulation reads (see e.g., \cite{genevay2019entropy})
+The primal formulation \eqref{eq:EOTPrimal} is not amenable to computation as it requires optimizing over all couplings.
+It does, however, admit a dual formulation which is extremely useful, both from an analytical and computational perspective.
+The dual formulation reads (see e.g., \cite{genevay2019entropy, nutz2021introduction})

-We call the maximizers to \cref{eq:EOTDual} the \emph{entropic optimal dual potentials}, written $(f_\eps,g_\eps)$.
+We call the maximizers in equation~\eqref{eq:EOTDual} the \emph{entropic optimal dual potentials}, written $(f_\eps, g_\eps)$.
+Note that they are unique up to constant shifts.
 Moreover, the entropic optimal plan can be readily expressed as a function of the entropic optimal potentials through a primal-dual recovery relationship \citep{Csi75}, i.e.,